 IndiKit does not intend to cover an exhaustive list of indicators - its primary focus is on those indicators whose use requires more detailed guidance.
 PIN has done its best to ensure that this guidance is methodologically correct, useful and concise.
 IndiKit's content is aligned to existing sector standards and was reviewed by M&E and technical specialists from the non-government organizations, Global Clusters, UN agencies and universities.
 However, keep in mind that the proposed guidance cannot be valid in all contexts – you always need to adapt it to the local realities.

 IndiKit works on the idea that all aid practitioners should have an opportunity to further improve its content.
 Everyone is therefore invited to propose new indicators, improve the existing ones and share the key lessons gained when using different indicators.

-PIN would like to thank the Czech Development Agency for its financial contribution to developing IndiKit and the following organizations whose staff provided useful feedback on IndiKit's content: ACF, CRS, and PIN's Alliance2015 partners Concern Worldwide, Helvetas and ACTED.
+PIN would like to thank the Czech Development Agency for its financial contribution to developing IndiKit and the following organizations whose staff provided useful feedback on IndiKit's content: ACF, CRS, Valid International, and PIN's Alliance2015 partners Concern Worldwide, Helvetas and ACTED.

 FREQUENTLY ASKED QUESTIONS (FAQ)